kaka51/deep-learning-challenge/README.md

 # deep-learning-challenge
-Purpose: to help the nonprofit foundation Alphabet Soup to determine the chance of funding successsful for its applicants by building a neural network model with higher than 75% accuracy.
+Purpose: to help the nonprofit foundation Alphabet Soup to determine the chance of funding successsfulness for its applicants by building a neural network model with higher than 75% accuracy.

 Data Preprocessing
 - drop the non-beneficial columns "EIN" and "NAME"